JamesDiDonato/CarND-Advanced-Lane-Finding/Report.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature and vehicle position offset was calculated at the end of FitLaneLine function.
-To start, the coefficients from the polynomials are scaled to meteres using a conversion factor for pixels to meters in both x and y:
+The radius of curvature and vehicle position offset were calculated at the end of FitLaneLine(...) function.
+To start, the coefficients from the polynomials are scaled to meters using a conversion factor for pixels to meters in both x and y:

 ```
 # Pixel to Meters Conversion Factor